Cozy Peach Kitchen

 Recipe features

-• Can be made in a skillet or on a sheet pan
+• Equipment: This recipe is intended to be made in a cast iron skillet or other oven-safe skillet, but a sheet pan also works.

-• Easy to customize using whatever veggies, cheese and toppings you want
+• Versatile: Easy to customize using whatever veggies, cheese, and toppings you like.

 What you'll need